-1 Cultural and Gender StudiesThis line of research proposes to emphasize the relationship between gender / sexuality and other categories of difference, such as class, race and ethnicity, based on feminist theories cultural critiques and.
+1 Cultural and Gender StudiesThis line of research proposes to emphasize the relationship between gender / sexuality and other categories of difference, such as class, race and ethnicity, based on feminist and cultural studies.
 The research seeks to reflect on the challenges implicit in the debate on the asymmetries of power between differently positioned subjects, discourses and texts, as well as on the epistemological contributions of feminist and postcolonial studies to the literary field.
-Our focus, attentive to the multiple cultural perspectives, seeks to question and, if possible, to break with unilateral visions, because dominant, of what would be authorship, subject and literature.Professors: Ana Cristina Marinho, Liane Schneider, Sávio Roberto Fonseca de Freitas, Luciana Eleonora de Freitas Calado Deplagne
+Our focus considers the multiple cultural perspectives and seeks to question and whenever possible break with unilateral visions of authorship, subject and literature.Professors: Ana Cristina Marinho, Liane Schneider, Sávio Roberto Fonseca de Freitas, Luciana Eleonora de Freitas Calado Deplagne

 2 Literary readings

-The line develops research projects that investigate the relationship between literature and teaching under the approaches of literary reading, reader training, professor training and didactics of literature.
-Also interested are studies of literature as a historical phenomenon, whose practices are conveyed in various sources and reading materials.
+The line develops research projects that investigate the relationship between literature and teaching under the approaches of literary reading, reader training, teacher training and didactics of literature.
+It is also interested in studies of literature as a historical phenomenon, whose practices are conveyed in various sources and reading materials.

 Professors: Carmen Sevilla Gonçalves dos Santos, Daniela Maria Segabinazi, Socorro de Fátima Barbosa